blainegarrett/inthefridge/README.md

 # What's In the Fridge?
-Simple HTTP Server Built on Spring Boot on Java 11 to Manage the Contents of Your Fridge
+Simple HTTP REST Service built with Spring Boot on Java 11 to Manage the Contents of Your Fridge

 ## Running the Code
 There is a Makefile that abstracts away the maven commands for convenience.